 Each room is cable-ready and is provided with free basic cable service.

-Internet access is available.
-Contact the technical support office in the LRTC for current deposit/service charge information.
+Wireless high-speed internet access is available.
+Contact the technical support office for more information.

 The residence hall is smoke-free as is the entire Western campus.